 Typical SNF occupational therapy treatments include occupation-based interventions with an emphasis on ADL retraining, which can address bathing, dressing, grooming, toileting, and self-feeding.
 These treatments also typically have an additional focus on transfer training and functional mobility needed during these self-care tasks.

-Therapists also address Instrumental ADL (IADL) retraining which can include home management tasks, money management, medication management, and community re-entry tasks.
+Therapists also address instrumental ADL (IADL) retraining which can include home management tasks, money management, medication management, and community re-entry tasks.
 OTs can address any activity a patient wants to return to doing in subacute rehab to help the patient regain their independence.

 To help patients become stronger to complete their self-care tasks, OTs may also incorporate preparatory activities which help prepare their patients for greater independence in their ADLs.
-Some examples of preparatory activities include targeted therapeutic exercise, modalities, activity tolerance retraining, balance retraining, and cognitive interventions.
+Some examples of preparatory activities include targeted therapeutic exercise, physical agent modalities, activity tolerance retraining, balance retraining, and cognitive interventions.

-OT practitioners will also provide patient and caregiver education, equipment recommendations, and group treatments if appropriate.
+OT practitioners will also provide patient and caregiver education, adaptive equipment recommendations, and group treatments if appropriate.
 All of these interventions can be carried by an occupational therapist or occupational therapy assistant as directed per the patient’s individual plan of care.

 Patients receiving occupational therapy services in the subacute rehab setting will also be working with physical therapists to address the patient’s decreased strength and mobility.
 The patient may also be receiving speech therapy services to address swallowing or cognitive impairments.

 Occupational therapists working in SNFs will work with patients with any diagnosis that impacts their independence.
 If a patient has had a decline in function and is unsafe to go home from the hospital, they can be admitted to a SNF for subacute rehab following their acute hospital stay.